SysKitTeam/docs-securitymanager/activation/online-offline-activation.md

 At any time you can login to our [Customers Portal](https://my.syskit.com) and navigate to the list of your licensed products.
 If you do not have the activation information, please [contact us](https://www.syskit.com/company/contact-us).

-See [Activation FAQ](#internal/activation/activation-faq/) to learn more about SysKit Shell activation.
+See [Activation FAQ](#internal/activation/activation-faq/) to learn more about SysKit Security Manager activation.